Higher-dimensional flying wing Steady Ricci Solitons: Introduction

-The ultimate goal is to construct Ricci flows in such a way that the Ricci-harmonic map heat flow with certain continuity can be constructed.
+The ultimate goal is to construct Ricci flows so that the Ricci flow with singular initial data can be gauged with each other whenever the initial singular metrics are close in weak sense, i.e. in $L^\infty$ sense.
 To achieve this, we construct Ricci flow $g_{(\beta_1,\cdots,\beta_{n-1})}(t)$ coming out of $g_{0,(\beta_1,\cdots,\beta_{n-1})}$ in a slightly different way so that the stability partially holds by construction.
 In short, the overall idea is to extend the existence using the above mentioned construction at \textit{one} reference point $\hat \b_0:=(\hat \beta_1,\cdots,\hat \beta_{n-1})$ in the parameter space and propagate the existence to other $\b$ using weak stability.
 More precisely, we fix a reference point $\hat \b_0$ and implement the above mentioned strategy to obtain a reference Ricci flow $g_{(\hat \beta_1,\cdots,\hat \beta_{n-1})}(t)$.
 Instead of repeating the construction using the same method on a different $\b$, we consider construction using weak stability with respect to $g_{(\hat \beta_1,\cdots,\hat \beta_{n-1})}(t)$.

 The weak stability of Ricci flow has been studied extensively and is known to be powerful in studying questions in scalar curvature.
 We refer readers to \cite{Burkhardt2019,ChuLee2025,DeruelleLamm2017,KochLamm2012,Simon2002} and the reference therein.
 Recall that for a background Ricci flow $\tilde g(t)$, $g(t)$ is said to be a solution to the Ricci DeTurck flow with background $\tilde g(t)$ if